-The convex exterior mirror reduces blind spots.
-The shape of the mirror makes objects appear smaller, which will affect the abilty to estimate distances.
+The convex exterior mirror contains an aspherical area and reduces blind spots.
+The shape of the mirror makes objects appear smaller, which will affect the ability to estimate distances.

 Electric adjustment

 Setting with four-way switch in version with manual window operation